fhuaquisto21/proyecto-final-CCII/README.md

 Visual Studio: 2017, 2019, 2022

-From NumPy To NumCpp – A Quick Start Guide
+From SFML – A Quick Start Guide
 ----